Stacked Beef Enchiladas (AKA Mexican Lasagna)

 This post may contain affiliate links.
 Read my full disclosure policy.

-With layers of corn tortillas, spicy ground beef, salsa and cheese, this stacked beef enchilada casserole is a family-pleaser.
+With layers of corn tortillas, spicy ground beef, salsa and cheese, this stacked enchilada casserole is a huge family-pleaser.

-To begin, combine the ground beef and the baking soda in a large bowl.
+To begin, mash the ground beef and the baking soda in a large bowl and let sit on the counter for about 20 minutes.
 The baking soda raises the pH of the meat, helping to lock in moisture and make the beef melt-in-your-mouth tender.

 Pulse until the cilantro is chopped.
 Set the sauce aside.